 We also have expertise in High Court proceedings in support of, or in relation to, arbitrations, whether seeking protective injunctive relief, appealing against an arbitral award or through enforcement procedures.
 For example, we acted for the successful party in the leading Court of Appeal case of Checkpoint Limited v.
 Strathclyde Pension Fund, which concerned the English Courts’ ability to review allegations of unfairness and procedural irregularity pursuant to section 68 of the Arbitration Act 1996.

 We work closely with foreign law firms in assisting UK clients who are parties to international arbitrations in other jurisdictions.

 Our excellent links with the London bar mean that we work with and are well known to many of the leading arbitrators and arbitration specialists in London.
-Guy Morpuss QC is our full-time employed barrister so we are able to offer clients a full service on arbitrations with a specialist and highly regarded trial advocate.

 The types of disputes we have recently acted on include:

 - joint venture corporate and shareholder disputes, particularly in emerging markets;

 - high value corporate and commercial contract disputes;

 - complex and substantial oil and gas disputes;

 - construction and engineering contracts and claims; and